jshackles/idle_master/README.md

 Credits
 -------

-Idle Master was created jshackles, based on the original code created by Stumpokapow.
+Idle Master was created by jshackles, based on the original code created by Stumpokapow.

 Idle Master was writen in C# using Steamworks.NET and CSteamworks by Riley Labrecque (https://github.com/rlabrecque/CSteamworks), and using open source icons from Open Iconic (https://github.com/iconic/open-iconic).